 The Mark Morris Dance Center will hold an open house with free activities for all ages on September 10 from 10am to 5pm at The School at the Mark Morris Dance Center, 3 Lafayette Avenue, Brooklyn, New York.

+One of Miami’s oldest dance companies will soon begin offering low-cost classes in Miami Gardens, according to the Miami Herald.
 The Thomas Armour Youth Ballet dance company will offer kids ages 5 to 10 an opportunity to learn ballet and tap dancing starting Tuesday at the Betty T. Ferguson Center, . . .

 Anahid Sofian, a performer and teacher of Oriental dance, will hold August classes at the Sofian Studio, 29 West 15th Street (just west of Fifth Avenue), New York City.

 It was 10am on a Tuesday.
 My project for the day was to work on ideas for growing enrollment, but with evenings and Saturday mornings booked, where could I put new classes?

 Recreational dancers make up a huge part of many dance studios’ enrollments, and they often bring in the top dollar per class in tuition.
 Most teachers see these dancers only once a week, for an hour or less at a time.
 Since we’re trying to give them as much instruction as possible over the course of a school year, that’s a very limited amount of time.

 The Taylor School, part of the Paul Taylor Dance Foundation, will offer dance classes for children and young adults for the first time at its new Manhattan studios, beginning in September.

 The Pulse and New York’s Broadway Dance Center will offer more than 50 classes in three days at the 11th annual BDC Teacher Workshop from July 29 to 31 at the Grand Hyatt in New York City.